NAPROXEN (na PROX en) treats mild to moderate pain, inflammation, and arthritis. It belongs to a group of medications called NSAIDS.

 Do not take other medications that contain aspirin, ibuprofen, or naproxen with this medication.
 Side effects such as stomach upset, nausea, or ulcers may be more likely to occur.
 Many non-prescription medications contain aspirin, ibuprofen, or naproxen.
 Always read labels carefully.

 This medication can cause serious ulcers and bleeding in the stomach.
 It can happen with no warning.
-Smoking, drinking alcohol, older age, and poor health can also increase risks.
+Tobacco, alcohol, older age, and poor health can also increase risks.
 Call your care team right away if you have stomach pain or blood in your vomit or stool.

 This medication does not prevent a heart attack or stroke.
 This medication may increase the chance of a heart attack or stroke.
 The chance may increase the longer you use this medication or if you have heart disease.
 If you take aspirin to prevent a heart attack or stroke, talk to your care team about using this medication.